markuz449/Devolution-Rust/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Devolution is a sci-fi choose your own adventure game set in a dystopian alien world.
+This game has been designed for Unix-Terminals so currently it only supports Linux and Mac OS.

 This project is a recreation of a full year project I was apart of that was originally created in C. The stipulations for the project was that it had to be cool and less than 1000 lines of code.
 I've decided to recreate it in Rust because I wasn't happy with the final release of the original product.

 ### Built With